-Service Providers must have a Service Calendar completed before the beginning of the programme year.
-The services' calendar must be uploaded on PIP on or before 3rd August 2020 for the 2020/2021 programme year.
+Service Providers who open on the 16th August 2021 must have a Service Calendar completed before the beginning of the programme year.
+The services' calendar must be uploaded on PIP on or before 30th July 2021 for the 2021/2022 programme year.